 The WC Staff

 Katie Dalton is the Director of the Women's Resource Center.
 Katie received both her undergraduate degree in Psychology and her master's degree in Higher Education Administration from Boston College.
 Katie enjoys being active and indulges her competitive side whenever possible.
-She and her husband, also a Boston College graduate, can often be found skiing, training for triathlons, or in the kitchen of their Milton home testing out Barefoot Contessa recipes, or trying to get their son Liam to eat something besides waffles for dinner!
+She and her husband, also a Boston College graduate, can often be found skiing, training for triathlons, testing out Barefoot Contessa recipes, or trying to get their son Liam to eat something besides waffles for dinner!

 Graduate Student Staff